GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/translating-block-content-in-a-post-to-a-different-language/en.md

 This recipe demonstrates translating a post to the desired language, with full support for (Gutenberg) blocks.

-Thanks to the "Blocks" module, we are able to translate the text properties contained within the post's blocks, while not affecting the block structure.
-The translation is executed via the Google Translate API by applying directive `@strTranslate` (provided by the [**Google Translate**](https://gatographql.com/extensions/google-translate/) extension).
+As we've seen in a previous recipe, we are able to modify properties contained within the post's blocks, while not affecting the block structure, and store the content again.

+Translation will follow the same idea, applying directive `@strTranslate` (provided by the [**Google Translate**](https://gatographql.com/extensions/google-translate/) extension) which translates content via the Google Translate API.

 After executing the GraphQL query, we can keep editing the translated blog post in the block editor.
 Check the video:

 [Watch “Translating a blog post with blocks (Gutenberg integration demo)” in Vimeo](https://vimeo.com/836876255)

 ## GraphQL query to translate a post to a different language

+This GraphQL query translates the post's title and content.
+Content is transformed by translating all text properties for the following blocks:

+- `core/heading`
+- `core/paragraph`
+- `core/image`
+- `core/button`
+- `core/table`
+- `core/list-item`
+- `core/cover`
+- `core/media-text`
+- `core/verse`
+- `core/quote`
+- `core/pullquote`
+- `core/audio`
+- `core/video`
+- `core/preformatted`
+- `core/embed`

+Notice that every text property will have its corresponding regex pattern.
+In order to support more blocks, you must provide their corresponding regex pattern.i

 ```graphql
 query InitializeEmptyVariables {